gleissen/hw1/README.md

     invariant(Q);
     invariant(R);

-To make sure that your implementation is correct, also make sure that
+To make sure that your implementation is correct, you also need to make sure that

 tests/neg/*.js